codefionn/federc/README.md

 Goals:

-    - Create a Feder compiler written in C.
+    - Create a Feder compiler written in Feder

     - Use a tri-color garbage collection for deleting objects